roman-kojnok/cheatsheet-collection/README.md

-# The best way not to forget it is to repeat it.
+# The best way not to forget it is to repeat it continuously.
 REP Info